 If your tank is smaller than advised, then you are discouraged from keeping tube anemones with clownfish, triggerfish, angelfish, and the like.
 Again, the tube anemone is unlikely to harm and eat the clownfish.
 Its sting is too weak.
 But either creature could make life difficult for the other.

 You are better off adding an anemone that the clownfish can host.
-Though, the tube anemone has such gorgeous colors that you might be tempted to add it to the tank solely for its aesthetic advantage.
+However, the tube anemone has such gorgeous colors that you might be tempted to add it to the tank solely for its aesthetic advantage.

 Tube anemones won’t host clownfish.
 That is because they are not true anemones, and their tentacles are too sticky for the clownfish to handle.
 Sick or weak clownfish could be caught inside, losing the fight quite quickly.
-If you wish to grow both species, you first got to ensure each one receives its ideal conditions.
+If you wish to grow both species, you first have to ensure each one receives its ideal conditions.

 The two species should be healthy so that they won’t survive on the expanse of the other.
 In case you notice a sick clownfish in the tank, take it out immediately.
 It will probably not survive its next encounter with the tube anemone.